CLUSTERfoo/clusterfoo-dot-com/content/articles/eigengoogle.markdown

 for some scalar <span class="mj">EQ</span>$$\lambda$$ (the *eigenvalue*).
-A *leading eigenvalue* is an eigenvalue <span class="mj">EQ</span>$$\lambda_{ 1 }$$ such that its absolute value is greater than any other eigenvalue of a given matrix.
+A *leading eigenvalue* is an eigenvalue <span class="mj">EQ</span>$$\lambda_{ 1 }$$ such that its absolute value is greater than any other eigenvalue for the given matrix.

 One method of finding the leading eigenvector of a matrix is through a [power iteration](http://en.wikipedia.org/wiki/Power_iteration) sequence, defined